a field guide to the planet - by Damon Ramsey

 possibly Draco indochinensis 'Indo-Chinese Flying Lizard' (Jahoo Camp, Cambodia).

-Gekko gecko, 'Tokay Gecko' (Baan Maka, Thailand).
+Gekko gecko, 'Tokay Gecko' (Nuts Huts, Philippines).
 This is the 'orginal gecko'.
 The name 'gecko', 'tokay' and all the other similar common names throughout Asia come from the loud call of this species.
 It is a large lizard, up to 30 cm long.
 It often has bright orange spots.
 This species is mostly found on trees in tropical rainforest across tropical Asia and into some Pacific islands, but also around human habitation within that range.

 (Kithugala, Sri Lanka).